This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 350 degrees F (177 degrees C).
+• Preheat the oven to 350°F (177°C).
 Heat oil in a 10-inch skillet over medium heat.
-Add the chopped onions and cook, stirring occasionally for 2 minutes.
+Add the chopped onions and cook, stirring occasionally, for 2 minutes.

-• Add the chopped garlic, Italian seasoning, salt, and pepper.
-Cook, stirring frequently for 1 minute.
-Remove the skillet from the heat and set it aside.
+• Season and sauté: Stir in the garlic, Italian seasoning, salt, and pepper.
+Cook for 1 more minute, stirring frequently.
+Remove from heat and set aside.

-• Shape the meatloaf into an oval and transfer it to a small lightly greased baking dish.
+• Shape and bake: Form the mixture into an oval and place it in a small baking dish.
 Bake for 30 minutes.

-• Remove the turkey meatloaf from the oven.
-In a small bowl, stir together ketchup and brown sugar.
-Spoon over the top of the meatloaf and bake for an additional 15 minutes.
+• Add the glaze: In a small bowl, mix the ketchup and brown sugar.
+Spoon over the meatloaf, then bake for another 15 minutes.

-• Remove the meatloaf from the oven, cover, and let the meat rest for 10 minutes before slicing.
+• Rest and serve: Remove from the oven, cover, and let it rest for 10 minutes before slicing.

 Notes